muneer78/muneer78.github.io/_posts/2011-09-29-ascertaining-the-effect-of-the-g-thang-on-skill-level-in-hip-hop.md

 ---
 date: 2011-09-29
-title: Ascertaining The Effect Of The G Thang On Skill Level In Hip Hop
+title: Ascertaining the effect of the G Thang on skill level in hip hop
 tags: personal, critical-analysis
 ---